iamkarsoft/kudi/README.md

 # Kudi

+## About
-A laravel package to convert currency to / from Ghana Cedis(GHS)
+A Laravel package to convert currencies to/from Ghana Cedis(GHS).

 ## Installation